tailhook/vagga/README.rst

 * You can monitor process and restart when dead (needs polling in docker)
 * File descriptors may be passed to process
 * Processes/containers may be socket-activated (e.g. using ``systemd --user``)
+* Stdout and stderr streams are just inherited file descriptors, and they are separate (docker mixes the two, and also copies real stream to client one)

 Filesystems